- Animal Care

 We require that all our volunteers commit to 8 hours a month for a minimum of 6 months.
 This helps us provide the animals in our shelter with a secure environment featuring continuity and consistency in terms of the people they interact with and the care they receive.
 It also allows volunteers to get to know not only each other but also our staff, creating an organization-wide “team” of people committed to a cause.

-*We are no longer able to accept court appointed community service hours.
+*We are no longer able to accept court appointed community service hours but offer Student Learning (SSL) hours.

 Existing volunteers must schedule shifts and log their hours by using Volgistics.